MagGenix/ThermApta/README.md

 # ThermApta
-Packageto design an optimal RNA Thermometer
+Package to design an optimal RNA Thermometer